mvievaz/FaaS-GIT/README.md

 enables efficient, scalable, and cost-effective solutions, unlocking new possibilities for application architecture.

-We design an FaaS for git public projects as the central project of one Master's course, SAD (*Servicios y Aplicaciones Distribuidas*).
+We designed a FaaS for git public projects as the central project of one Master's subject, SAD (*Servicios y Aplicaciones Distribuidas*).
 On the next lines we explain how to deploy the project and test it.
-In addition, we describe how this git public projects must be build to use it on the FaaS.
+In addition, we describe how this git public projects must be built to use it on the FaaS.

 ## Table of Contents